C3RV1/Prive/README.md

 # Prive
-Online service where you can save your rsa keys without risks.
+Online service where you can save your filed without risks.

 # How to run locally

 **Note: Prive must be run using Python 2.7**

 First of all, download the source code from a stable release, stable pre-release or stable nighty from the Releases section and extract it.
-You should not download it from the master branch.
+You should not download it from the master branch as it might be a work-in-progress with bugs, unfinished things or not running at all.

 Next, you may run `python setup.py install` to install `PriveAPI` and `pycryptodome`.
 When a new PriveAPI version gets released, it will be in the **Release Notes** of the release.

 ## To start the server

 To start the server run `python init.py` in the `server` folder.
 You may want to tweak and play around with the values in `config.py` to change the behaviour of the server.
-The first time you start the server it will create a rsa key pair and store the public key and the private key in `<DatabasePath>/publicKey.pk` and `<DatabasePath>/privateKey.skm`. `<DatabasePath>` may be changed in `config.py` to any other directory.
+The first time you start the server it will generate an rsa key pair and store the public key and the private key in `<DatabasePath>/publicKey.pk` and `<DatabasePath>/privateKey.skm` respectively. `<DatabasePath>` may be changed in `config.py` to any other directory.

 ## To test it